 What Is Browser Isolation?

-Browser isolation is the art of physically isolating your users browsing activity away from your local networks and infrastructure, isolating malware and browser based cyber-attacks in the process.
+Browser isolation is process by which an internet users browser and browsing activity is physically isolated away from their local networks and infrastructure, isolating malware and browser based cyber-attacks in the process.

 According to Gartner, more than 50% of enterprises will actively begin to isolate their internet browsing to reduce the impact of cyber attacks over the next three years (Gartner BIT Report 2016).
 Gartner are also recommending browser isolation technologies as one of the most effective ways that an enterprise can reduce web based attacks.
 With this in mind, lets take a closer look at exactly what browser isolation is and why its being embraced so quickly by enterprise.